ArtifactDB/SewerRat/README.md

 On success, the metadata files in the specified directory will be incorporated into the SQLite index.
 We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.

+By default, the `/register/finish` endpoint will block until the registration is complete.
+Users can set `"block": false` in the request body to perform the registration asynchronously, in which case the endpoint will return immediately with a `status` of `PENDING` and no comments on indexing failures.
+The [`/registered`](#identifying-registered-directories) endpoint can be interrogated to check if the directory was successfully registered.

 ### Indexing in detail

 As mentioned above, SewerRat will recurse through the specified directory to find metadata files with the listed `base` names.